 , respectively.

-Up to this point, you’ve created managed attributes using property()
+Up to this point, you’ve learned how to create managed attributes using property()

-as a function and as a decorator.
-If you check your Circle
+as a function and a decorator.
+It’s time to think about when you should use properties.

-implementations so far, then you’ll note that their getter and setter methods don’t add any real extra processing on top of your attributes.
+class so far, then you’ll note that its getter and setter methods don’t add extra functionality on top of your attributes.

-In general, you should avoid turning attributes that don’t require extra processing into properties.
-Using properties in those situations can make your code:
+In general, you should avoid using properties for attributes that don’t require extra functionality or processing.
+If you do use properties this way, then you’ll make your code:

 - Unnecessarily verbose